pixelant/ipandlanguageredirect/README.md

 # TYPO3 Extension ipandlanguageredirect
 TYPO3 FE visitor automatic or manual redirect to another language or another root page.

+## PIXELANT CHANGES

+!!
+For multisite installation use: config.typolinkEnableLinksAcrossDomains = 1
+config.typolinkCheckRootline = 1
+config.content_from_pid_allowOutsideDomain = 1

 ## Introduction

 This extension allows **multi-language** and **multi-domain** handling with redirects to best fitting pages with best